 New Year’s Eve is soon approaching and it’s a night when many people pull out their black tie ensemble.
-Many people like to wear a waistcoat with their dinner suit, but the first time that Bond wore a waistcoat with black tie was in GoldenEye.
+Many people like to wear a waistcoat with their dinner suit, but the first time that James Bond wears a waistcoat with black tie is in GoldenEye.
 A waistcoat gives a more formal air than a cummerbund, though the proper low-cut black tie waistcoat is not a commonly seen item these days.
-Bond’s full-back, single-breasted waistcoat is made in black wool (matching the rest of the dinner suit) made by William Halstead in Yorkshire with black satin silk shawl lapels.
+Bond’s full-back, single-breasted waistcoat is made in black wool—matching the rest of the dinner suit—with black satin silk shawl lapels.
 The waistcoat fastens with four closely spaced buttons, and the bottom of the waistcoat just covers the waistband of the high-waisted trousers.
 This type of waistcoat is more commonly found with only three buttons, though four buttons is equally correct.

 This Brioni dinner suit is the first tailored piece of clothing we see Brosnan wearing as James Bond.
 Sean Connery and George Lazenby were both introduced to the audience wearing black tie, and Timothy Dalton’s first tailored clothing worn as Bond was also a dinner suit.
 Sean Connery began his first three Bond films in black tie.
 Up to this point, Roger Moore was the only Bond not introduced wearing black tie, and didn’t wear a dinner jacket at all in his first outing as Bond.
 With Daniel Craig he wasn’t seen in a dinner jacket until later in Casino Royale.